Polyak's Heavy Ball Method Achieves Accelerated Local Rate of Convergence under Polyak-Lojasiewicz Inequality: Introduction

-We note that for $\beta \in \Bigl(0, \Bigl( \frac{\sqrt \kappa-1}{\sqrt{\kappa}+1}\Bigr)^2\Bigr)$ the interval $\Bigl[\frac{(1-\sqrt{\beta})^2}{\mu}, \frac{(1+\sqrt{\beta})^2}{L}\Bigr]$ denotes the empty set.
+We note that for $\beta \in \Bigl(0, \Bigl( \frac{\sqrt \kappa-1}{\sqrt{\kappa}+1}\Bigr)^2\Bigr)$ the interval $\mathcal I_{\beta,\mu, L}$ denotes the empty set.
 Moreover, for $\beta = \Bigl( \frac{\sqrt \kappa-1}{\sqrt{\kappa}+1}\Bigr)^2$ one has $\frac{(1-\sqrt{\beta})^2}{\mu}= \frac{(1+\sqrt{\beta})^2}{L}= \frac{2(1+\beta)}{L+\mu} $.

 The derivation of convergence rates typically relies on crafting a suitable Lyapunov function depending on the class of objective functions under consideration.
 The proof strategy then consists of deriving a convergence rate for the Lyapunov function and, in a second step, proving that this implies a convergence rate for the objective function value.
-In contrast to this, our proof exploits a new differential geometric perspective on the PL-inequality, see \cite{feehan2020morse, rebjock2023fast}.
-More specifically, if $f$ is $C^2$ and satisfies the PL-inequality \eqref{eq:PL}, then the set of global minima $\mathcal M$ forms a manifold and $f$ grows quadratically in the distance to $\mathcal M$.
+In contrast to this, our proof exploits a new differential geometric perspective on the PL-inequality; see \cite{feehan2020morse, rebjock2023fast}.
+More specifically, if $f$ is $C^2$ and satisfies the PL-inequality \eqref{eq:PL}, then the set of minima forms a manifold, and the function grows quadratically with the distance to this manifold.
 In that sense, we consider the dynamics of the heavy ball method under a chart that separates the space into tangential and normal directions.
 In the normal directions the manifold is strongly attracting, whereas in the tangential directions there is no restoring force.
 First, we prove fast convergence in the normal directions.
 This implies that the gradient of the objective function vanishes exponentially fast, which, due to the friction in the dynamical system, then leads to exponential convergence in the tangential directions as well.
-Therefore, the distance traveled by heavy ball can be bounded which, in turn, leads to convergence of the dynamical system.
+Therefore, the distance traveled by heavy ball can be bounded, which in turn leads to convergence of the dynamical system.
+A similar geometric approach has been used in \cite{guptanesterov} to show fast convergence rates of Nesterov's accelerated gradient descent in a non-convex setting.

-To the best of our knowledge, \cite{wang2022provable} is the only work that shows an accelerated exponential rate of convergence for the heavy ball method beyond strongly convex objective functions.
-However, the function class covered by Theorem 1 in \cite{wang2022provable} is still quite restrictive.
-In particular, additionally to assuming the PL-inequality, they assume that, at each iteration, the Hessian is a diagonal matrix.
-Moreover, they assume that there exists a global minimum $x^\ast$ such that, at each iteration $n \in \N$, when averaging the Hessian of $f$ on the straight line from $x^\ast$ to $x_n$ one gets a strictly positive definite matrix.
-Note that, assuming this property on a neighborhood of $x^\ast$ would imply that $x^\ast$ is an isolated strongly attracting minimum.
-Our Theorem~\ref{theo2} shows that Assumption~\ref{ass:PL} is sufficient to get an accelerated local convergence rate for Polyak's heavy ball method.